-Ask about specific things you can do to help – offer to cook meals or get shopping, things they may not have the time or energy to do.
+We’ve touched on this already but just to recap: ask about specific things you can do to help – offer to look after their other children, drive them to school, cook meals or get shopping, things they may not have the time or energy to do.

 If you're far away, and cannot offer practical help, a phone call or message will let them know you're thinking of them.

 Children can be deeply affected when a baby dies, but their understanding and reaction is likely to vary.
-It can be difficult to explain the situation and deal with their response.
 Even though they may not understand what has happened, they will sense changes in those around them and know that people are upset which could lead to their own anxiety.

 Family and friends